-At home, you can use aluminium moulds which contains from 4 to 7 tigelle to be affixed directly on the flame, as a normal pan.
+At home you can use aluminium moulds containing from 4 to 7 tigelle.
+It can be affixed directly on heat, as a normal pan.

 How to eat tigelle

-After cooking, tigelle are cut in half when still very hot and filled with various toppings.
+After cooking, tigelle are cut in half when they're still very hot and filled with various toppings.

 The most traditional is pesto modenese: a mixed sauce made with chopped pork lard, rosemary, garlic and a generous sprinkling of Parmigiano Reggiano.
 In Modena it's also known as cunza, the same seasoning used for borlenghi.